 Entry into Cardiology training is possible following successful completion of both a Foundation Programme and a core training programme.
 There are two core training programme routes to Cardiology training:

 - Acute Care Common Stem - Acute Medicine (ACCS-AM)

-The curriculum has been reviewed and revised and amendments were approved by the GMC on 6 November.
+The curriculum has been reviewed and revisions were approved by the GMC in November 2015 and September 2016.
 Please see the curriculum and ARCP decision aids sections for the latest versions and information on the changes can be found in the forms and guidance section below.

 The curriculum for each specialty defines the process of training and the competencies needed for the award of a certificate of completion of training (CCT).
 The curriculum includes the assessment system for measuring trainees’ progress comprising workplace based assessment and knowledge based assessment.